mitsuba-renderer/drjit-core/README.md

 PTX code must be further compiled to machine code ("SASS", or *streaming assembly*).
-This step involves a full optimizing compiler embedded in the GPU driver, which tends to be very slow: usually it's a factor of 1000-10000× slower than the preceding steps within Enoki-JIT.
+This step involves a full optimizing compiler embedded in the GPU driver, which tends to be very slow: usually it's a factor of 1000-10000× slower than the preceding steps within Dr.Jit.

-However, once a kernel has been compiled, `Enoki-JIT` will *remember* it using both an in-memory and an on-disk cache.
+However, once a kernel has been compiled, Dr.Jit will *remember* it using both an in-memory and an on-disk cache.
 In programs that perform the same sequence of steps over and over again (e.g. optimization), the slow PTX→SASS compilation step will only occur in the first iteration.
 Evaluation of ``v2``